 When your pet’s feeling sick, he can’t tell you where it hurts.
 There may be times when diagnosing or treating your pet’s symptoms requires specialized knowledge or equipment.
-In this case, your vet will refer you to our veterinary internist, Dr. Richard Scroggin, a specialist who has completed years of training beyond vet school.
+In this case, your vet will refer you to our veterinary internist, Dr. Richard Scroggin, a specialist in pet internal medicine who has completed years of training beyond vet school.
 The internist will take a close look at your pet’s symptoms and work with your vet to put together a complete picture of your pet’s health, using lab and test results, histories, and diagnostic imaging.

 What Is Internal Medicine?